 I have worked behind the scenes on a number of TV shows for companies including ZDF (Germany) and, most recently, the BBC.
 Get in touch via the the email link at the bottom if you are from a TV production company and would like advice on costumes for programmes with a Roman theme.

 I have written extensively on Roman dress in academic publications.
 For a selection see below.
-My most recent work is The Toga and Roman Identity, which will be published by Bloomsbury in late 2019.
+My most recent work is The Toga and Roman Identity, which is available from Bloomsbury Press.

 No. In the very earliest period of Roman history, it was a more general garment used by both men and women.
 But in the period covered by most of our written sources and visual evidence – the late Republic and Empire – the toga was worn almost exclusively by free (i.e. not slave) men who held the legal status of Roman citizen.
 There are some very few exceptions to this: for children see below.
 The toga was a large and expensive garment that not everyone could afford, and not all men would have worn one on a daily basis.
 For class distinctions see below.
 Dress was worn according to weather and occasion: there were various kinds of hooded cloaks for outdoor wear and special outfits for banquets, for example.
 People in the countryside wore very different dress from people in the cities, and in the Roman provinces there was a wealth of different local dress styles that continued to be worn after Roman rule.
 In clothing terms, the Roman Empire was a very colourful place!